The Green Knight (film): Production

 It was announced in November 2018 that David Lowery would direct and write a modern retelling of the 14th-century tale Sir Gawain and the Green Knight, with A24, Ley Line Entertainment, and Bron Studios set to finance.

 In March 2019, Dev Patel was announced to be in negotiations to star in the film.
 That month, Barry Keoghan and Ralph Ineson joined the cast.
 In April 2019, it was announced Alicia Vikander and Erin Kellyman had been cast.
 Principal photography began in Ireland in March 2019.
 Ardmore Studios and Cahir Castle, County Tipperary, were used as filming locations, as was Charleville Castle in Tullamore, County Offaly.
 Weta Digital created the visual effects.

 Lowery was inspired by fantasy films of the 1980s such as Willow and Excalibur.
 Initially, while writing the script, Lowery did not intend for Morgan le Fay to be Gawain's mother, but felt that altering the story this way allowed for her to be more naturally introduced into the narrative.
 Lowery stated that the intercut scenes of le Fay casting the spell that summons the Green Knight were not part of the original screenplay.
 However, Lowery was impressed with actress Sarita Choudhury's work with the character and the scene was written and storyboarded to be included in the Round Table scene.
 Lowery spent well over a year editing the scene together.
 The decision to design le Fay's spell in the form of a handwritten letter was also due to Lowery's fondness for letter writing, found in his other works as well.
 The inclusion of Saint Winifred was inspired by the mention of the Holy Head (Holywell) in the original poem.
-The inclusion of the highway robbery is an allusion to the 1975 film Barry Lyndon, while the battlefield where Gawain first encounters the robber is inspired by the Battle of Badon.
+The highway robbery is an allusion to the 1975 film Barry Lyndon, while the battlefield where Gawain first encounters the robber is inspired by the Battle of Badon.
 While Gawain's ultimate fate is left ambiguous at the end of the film, Lowery originally shot a more "explicit" and "definitive" ending, but felt that it would affect audiences' feelings coming away from the film.